-At number ten is Tennessee.
 Tennessee shares the Great Smokey Mountains National Park with North Carolina.
 The fact that the Great Smokey Mountains is the most- visited National Park in the United States contributes heavily into the 637,700,000 dollars that help it come in at number ten.
 Other national park attractions of interest are the Andrew Johnson National Historic Park, The Appalachian Trail and Big South Fork National River and Recreation Area.

-Number nine is New York.
 New York is home to national treasures such as ,Ellis Island and the Statue of Liberty.
 It is also home to Niagra Falls, one of the most recognizable natural features on the east coast.
 There are a total of 24 different places in New York that are part of the National Park System.
 They combine to bring a total of, 701,700,000 into the New York Economy.

-DC is technically not a state.
 With it’s overwhelming population of politicians and special interest groups, DC seems more like a circus than a tourist destination.
 It is home to 25 popular national tourist attractions, all of which are themed or named after politicians, political events or movements from the past.
 They combine for a total of 782,300,000 which is enough to land at number 8 on this list.
 The most popular of these are the Lincoln Memorial and Washington Monument.

 Compared to the earlier states on this list, Wyoming only has 7 attractions regulated through the National Park system.
 However, the most popular attraction in Wyoming is also one of the most visited and beautiful parks in the nation, Yellowstone.
 Yellowstone was the first national park in the nation and provides unique spectacles year round to a total of more than 4.5 million yearly visitors.
 Other popular places are the Grand Tetons and Devils Tower.
 Devils Tower was made popular by the movie Close Encounters of the Third Kind.
 Wyoming benefits by 882,400,000 million dollars a year, which is one dollar for every cow in Wyoming.
 Good enough to land it as number 7.

 Virginia lands at number six on this list and is the first state to break the 1 billion dollar mark from revenue gained through national parks.
 Virginia benefits from the large population centers that can be found on the east coast and 22 attractions regulated through the National Park Service.
-Virginia benefits from an abundance of national historic sites, like the Appomattox Court House, or Historic Jamestowne, two places that are popular for history fanatics.
+Virginia benefits from an abundance of national historic sites, like the Appomattox Court House, or Historic Jamestown, two places that are popular for history fanatics.
 For the more outdoorsy crowd Cumberland Gap, Shenandoah or Prince William Forest continue to be a drawing factor.